BeverlyAkinfolajimi/Cyber_Sec-Bootcamp/README.md

 - Update the Filebea Configuration file to include the private IP address of the virtual machine that has been configured to run Elk.
 - Run the playbook, and navigate to http://[elk_server_ip_address to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+FAQ & Answers:

+- Which file is the playbook?
+-   Filebeat-playbook.yml

-- _Which file is the playbook?
-Where do you copy it?_
+- Where do you copy it?_
+    /etc/ansible/roles directory

 - _Which file do you update to make Ansible run the playbook on a specific machine?

 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

  [webservers]